 The price is a big factor in the fact that the Atmos Jump is the top vape pen in the group, available for just $59.95 and coming with the device, mouthpiece, a packing tool, a cleaning brush and a micro USB cable.

-Best Cheap Vape Pens for Concentrates, Waxes and Oils (Under $80)
+Concentrates, Waxes and Oil Vape Pens (Under $80)

 5 – Atmos Magna